 - In a medium bowl, whisk together flour, baking powder, cinnamon, nutmeg, cloves, salt and baking powder in a separate bowl.

 - Gradually add the dry mixture to wet and mix until just combined.
 Don’t over-mix it!

 - Fold in chocolate chips.

-- Let sit on pan for 2 minutes then remove to a wire rack to cool.
+- Remove to a wire rack to cool.